Mike-Kirkpatrick/fantasy-football-analyses/README.md

 These are the points that you score each week.
 The distribution is a little more spread out than Points Against.
 Kameron proudly sits atop the list.
 ![Alt text](./plots/reg_season_avg_points_for.png?raw=true)

 Looking at the last 5 seasons, it appears that the wealth-gap has widened.
-The rich have gotten richer and the poor have gotten poorer #Trump2020
+The rich have gotten richer and the poor have gotten poorer.
 ![Alt text](./plots/reg_season_avg_points_for_last5seasons.png?raw=true)